Dozens Of Children’s Medications Recalled Over Possible Life-Threatening Infections

 According to a CBS News report, the company issued the warning due to possible “microbial contamination,” which could lead to a potentially life-threatening illness for children if they caught the disease after ingesting the medications.

-The United States Food & Drug Administration announced the recall with a statement from the company.
+The U.S. Food And Drug Administration announced the recall with a statement from the company.
 King Bio became aware of possible problems with a small number of its products that were produced between August of last year and April of this year.
 Despite no reports of injury or illness, the company voluntarily called back the products “out of an abundance of caution.”
 There is no word on how the products were contaminated.

-King Bio’s statement said, “Administration or use of drug products with microbial contamination, could potentially result in increased infections that may require medical intervention, and could result in infections that could be life-threatening to certain individuals.”
+“Administration or use of drug products with microbial contamination, could potentially result in increased infections that may require medical intervention, and could result in infections that could be life-threatening to certain individuals,” King Bio’s statement said.

-The medications, which typically treat childhood illnesses like colds, flu, nosebleeds, earaches, and upset stomachs were sold across the United States.
+The medications, which typically treat childhood illnesses like colds, flu, nosebleeds, ear aches, and upset stomachs, were sold across the United States.
 The company is arranging for both distributors and consumers to return the affected medications.
 Most of the products included in the recall are packaged in two-ounce bottles.
 A partial list of the affected products includes the following;

 - DK Attention & Learning Enh.